Million Arthur: Merchandise

-Common Elements
+Common elements

 The series is based around Arthurian legends and the blade Excalibur.
 Demons invade Britain, and while the countries eleven leaders quarrel, the protagonist Arthur draws the sword, becomes king of the dragons, and leads the countries defenses against the invaders.
 Other games take place in the fictional land of Camelot.
-Kou-Kyou-Sei Million Arthur takes place in Camelots' future where evil has conquered the land, and a girl named Merlin gathers new "Arthur's" to retake the kingdom.
+Kou-Kyou-Sei Million Arthur takes place in Camelot's future, where evil has conquered the land and a girl named Merlin gathers new "Arthur's" to retake the kingdom.

 Development and history

-The original game was written by Kazuma Kamachi, creator of "A Certain Magical Index", and over fifty illustrators created 170 playing cards for the title.
+The original game was written by Kazuma Kamachi, creator of A Certain Magical Index, and over fifty illustrators created 170 playing cards for the title.

 Reception

-Western reviews were generally unfavorable for the original Million Arthur, with Touch Arcade praising the story and dialogue but blasted the passive and boring gameplay.
+Western reviews were generally unfavorable for the original Million Arthur, with Touch Arcade praising the story and dialogue but criticizing the passive and boring gameplay.
 Gamezebo applauded the art direction and the games unique premise but also criticized the battle system and the Japanese-only voiceover.